shiver-me-timbers/smt-building/src/site/markdown/index.md

 System.out.println(result); // 3
 ```

-Three builder implementation have been provided, each one evaluates the it's code `Block`s in a different order.
+Three builder implementations have been provided, each one evaluates it's code `Block`s in a different order.

 #### QueueBuilder

-This builder will evaluate all it's code `Block`s a FIFO order.
+This builder will evaluate all it's code `Block`s in FIFO order.

 #### StackBuilder

-This builder will evaluate all it's code `Block`s a LIFO order.
+This builder will evaluate all it's code `Block`s in LIFO order.

 #### CollectionBuilder